annjulyleon/learnqa_python_api/README.md

 ## Structure

 Short code snippets for homework tasks reside in `/homework` directory.
 Lecture notes in `/learning_materials`.
+Small Cat API to test in `/playground` based on this amazing [tutorial](https://christophergs.com/tutorials/ultimate-fastapi-tutorial-pt-1-hello-world/).

 ## Install